CellChat

 spatial_factors_crc <- data.frame(

-# pixels-to-µm conversion factor
+# Pixels-to-µm conversion factor

 ratio = sf_json$bin_size_um / sf_json$spot_diameter_fullres,

-# neighbour tolerance radius in µm
+# Neighbour tolerance radius in µm

 tol = sf_json$bin_size_um / 2)